Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

 - If you click on a group in a manager, you activate a filter (see below).
 Then only the items that are in the selected groups are displayed.

 - You can combine groups using Boolean operators.
-See for example Exploring Coded Data in the main manual.
+See for example Exploring Coded Data.

-- You can save a combination of groups for further re-use in form of a smart group in the main manual.
+- You can save a combination of groups for further re-use in form of a smart group.

-- You can set groups as global filter in the main manual.
+- You can set groups as global filter.

 There are no groups for quotations, as codes already fulfil this function.
 Codes group quotations that have a similar meaning.
 Therefore instead of groups, you see the codes in the side panel of the Quotation Manager.